Chapter 10

 Let us notice the following verses,

-14 … The Blood of Christ cleanses our consciences, that is our hearts, so we can better serve God.
+14 … The Blood of Christ cleanses or purifies our consciences, that is our hearts, so we can better serve God.

-With this glorious blessing in mind we find that the Apostle Paul was able to say that he had a pure conscience, that is was pure in heart.
+With this glorious blessing in mind we find the Apostle Paul was able to say that he had a clear conscience which means he was pure in heart.
 To see this let us read from,

 2 Timothy 1:3